World > Camera > Docking#

 Example

->>> world.layout.remove_world(toolbar)
+>>> world.camera.remove_world(toolbar)

 switch_world(new_world, reset=False)[source]#